You are here

 - College of Education and Human Service Professionals

 - College of Liberal Arts

-At your Advisement & Registration session you'll receive more information about the UMD Seminar course.
-Your faculty advisor and student advisor will both talk with you about options for taking the UMD Seminar course and will help you register.
+At your Advisement & Registration session you'll receive more information about all of the different UMD Seminar options.
+Your faculty advisor and student advisor will help you to evaluate those options, and will help you register.

 What are the options for taking UMD Seminar?

 Students admitted for the spring term will sign up for a general one-credit UMD Seminar section during their first (spring) semester.
 Students admitted for the fall term have a number of options for UMD Seminar.
-Talk with your advisors at Advisement & Registration to find out more.
-Possibilities include one- and two-credit sections tailored to specific topics or special populations of students, such as students in certain undergraduate colleges or majors or students participating in learning communities through the residence halls.
-While the content of the course is the same as other sections, the examples and information is tailored to the unique topic or needs of the population of students enrolled in the course.
+Talk with your advisors at Advisement & Registration (or click here:seminaroptions17.pdf) to find out more.
+Possibilities include one- and two-credit sections tailored to specific topics or special populations of students, such as students in certain undergraduate colleges or majors or students participating in learning communities.
+While the content is generally the same in all sections, the examples and information of each individual section is tailored to the unique topic or needs of the population of students enrolled in the course.

 - Build our students' competence and confidence in the use of self-reflection as a tool for growth in their personal and educational lives.

 - Teach students specific techniques for voicing their own ideas in diverse contexts, and teach them how to identify and navigate their way through environments that feature a variety of different forms of diversity.

 - Help students to develop a productive sense of belonging at UMD which serves to support their academic goals.